FOREST HILLS HIGH SCHOOL

 Thank you for your cooperation.

-Paul Wilbur, Principal.
-IA
+Paul Wilbur, Principal

 Harry Bardossas, Assistant Principal, Safety &Security Administration